 Send and receive 50+ currencies right from your phone

 28+ currencies and real exchange rates.
 Crypto deposits aren't FDIC insured.

 China accepts all major credit cards, including Discover, which can be used at UnionPay ATMs and POS terminals.

 It’s a good practice to use a debit card for cash withdrawals, but a prepaid travel card loaded with Chinese yuan could be a good choice if you don’t want to link your bank account.

-Credit cards from major networks are widely accepted throughout China.
-If you’re looking for a solid credit card, consider a travel credit card to save money on foreign transactions and to earn rewards on purchases.
+Credit cards from major networks are accepted throughout China in major stores and restaurants.
+If you’re looking for a solid credit card, consider a travel credit card to save money on foreign transactions and to earn rewards on purchases, such as the Capital One Venture Rewards Credit Card .
 In addition, the card may come with travel insurance, trip coverage, luggage insurance and car rental insurance against theft and damage.

 If you often travel between the US and China, consider an airline cobranded credit card.
 You can save money on flights, on checked bags, priority boarding or lounge access.
 This type of card often comes with travel insurance and similar travel perks.